OCA/rest-framework/fastapi/readme/USAGE.rst

 of the security rules the key 'authenticated_partner_id' that contains the id of the authenticated partner.

-A good practice when you develop a fastapi app and you want to protect your data in an efficient and traceable way is to:
+As briefly introduced in a previous section, a good practice when you develop a fastapi app and you want to protect your data in an efficient and traceable way is to:

 * create a new user specific to the app but with any access rights.
 * create a security group specific to the app and add the user to this group.
+(This group must implies the group 'AFastAPI Endpoint Runner' that give the minimal access rights)
 * for each model you want to protect:

   * add a 'ir.model.access' record for the model to allow read access to your model and add the group to the record.
-  * create a new 'ir.rule' record for the model that restricts the access to the records of the model to the authenticated partner by using the key 'authenticated_partner_id' in domain of the rule.
+  * create a new 'ir.rule' record for the model that restricts the access to the records of the model to the authenticated partner by using the key 'authenticated_partner_id' in domain of the rule. (or to the user defined on the 'fastapi.endpoint' model instance if the method is public)

 * add a dependency on the 'authenticated_partner' to your handlers when you need to access the authenticated partner or ensure that the service is called by an